Microplastics

 Cosmetics

-In October 2023, an EU Commission regulation on the restriction of synthetic polymer microparticles came into force, which also affects cosmetic products.
+The EU Commission Regulation on the restriction of synthetic polymer microparticles (Regulation (EU) 2023/2055) includes, among other things, the regulation of cosmetic products.
 Restrictions on the use of microplastics apply to cosmetic products through the new entry no. 78 in Annex XVII of the REACH Regulation.
 These polymer particles ("microplastics") should gradually no longer be placed on the market.
 The broad definition of microplastics includes all synthetic polymer particles under 5 mm that are organic, insoluble and poorly degradable.

 The first measures include a ban on loose glitter and abrasive synthetic polymer microparticles (so-called microbeads).
 These may no longer be placed on the market for use in cosmetic products and the corresponding cosmetic products from October 2023 (no transition period)